Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

       }
 ```

-In above example we want the increament to be created only when once so we gave setCount(**bcz on render useState won't get trigger**) as dependency or simple empty array also will do
+In above example
+1. If we use prevCount(available in seState) - we want the increament function to be created only once.
+So we can give [] or setCount(**bcz on render useState won't get trigger**)
+2. if we use count(state) directly -  we have to pass count as dependency

 **Note:**
+- **Recomputed on Every Render:**
-- **Recomputes every render:** functions, variables, and JSX code inside the component.
+  - Functions, variables, and JSX code inside the component body
-- **Does not recompute every render:** state values (useState), props, and memoized values (useMemo, useCallback if [] passed or based on dependencies).
+- **Not Recomputed on Every Render:**
+  - State values declared using `useState` (they persist across renders)
+  - Memoized values/functions using:
+    - `useMemo` & `useCallback` (if dependencies haven't changed or [] as dependency)
+  - Child components wrapped with `React.memo` (if props haven't changed)

+**Second example**
 ```javascript
 import React, { useState, useRef, useEffect, useCallback } from 'react';